giselle-ferreira/spacecoders-blog-nodejs/README.md

 > ## About
-> Project of a blog with study purposes developed with Node.JS, Express, Handlebars, Bootstrap and MySQL, to create a CRUD (Create, Read, Update, Delete) system.
+> Project of a blog with study purposes developed with Node.JS, Express, Handlebars, Bootstrap, Sequelize and MySQL, to create a CRUD (Create, Read, Update, Delete) system.

 </br>
 </br>